 However, addressing the underlying cause is also essential for preventing future episodes.
 In some cases, this may involve making lifestyle changes or taking medication.
 Surgery is generally only considered a last resort.

-How Should I Sleep with Neck and Jaw Pain?
+How Should I Sleep with Headaches, Neck Symptoms and Jaw Pain Stress?

 If you’re suffering from neck or shoulder pain, you might be wondering how to sleep with less pain.
 The good news is that you can do a few things to get relief.
 First, it’s essential to choose the right mattress and pillow.
 A medium-firm orthopedic mattress will provide the best support for your neck and shoulders.
 And a contoured natural latex pillow is the best option for aligning your neck and shoulders while you sleep.
 The pillow should have a cutout to cradle your shoulder and be soft enough to provide comfort for your ear and jaw.
 With the right mattress and pillow, you can finally get the restful sleep you need to heal.

-Is My Pillow Causing TMJ or Neck Pain?
+Is My Pillow Causing TMJ Symptoms or Neck Pain Stress?

 Many people opt for memory foam pillows because they conform to your head’s shape but offer very little support.
 Down pillows are even softer, but they lack any fundamental structure.
 The best bet is a contoured natural latex pillow.
 Latex molds to your head and neck, providing superior comfort.
 In the picture above is a pillow that I designed for my patients suffering from jaw and neck pain.